-At the forefront of the project are the issues of legitimacy and rights which should be addressed in the evaluation of any particular EM system.
+At the forefront of this project are the issues of legitimacy and rights which should be addressed in the evaluation of any particular electronic monitoring (EM) system.

 Initially the project has sought advice and evidence from experts in EM research, in ethical criminal justice intervention, and in human rights.